April 2020 (a few days after a Pluto retrograde)

 Pluto intensifies what it touches.
 It brings the dramatic and transformative motif of death-and-rebirth.
 Pluto can also signal the entry of shadowy underworld figures onto life’s stage.

 As Pluto reached my South Node and then my Descendant, with Saturn following close by, upheavals multiplied, beginning with my exiting one life myth (= overarching story) and walking into another.
 This altered several long-term goals.
 The workplace I had entered with such high hopes turned out to be riddled with conflicts of interest, ego, and power, prompting me to leave in deep disillusionment.
-The suddenly revealed deceits of a secretly ambitious partner ended a relationship.
 My adoptive and birth fathers died within a year of each other.
 A close friend was diagnosed with thyroid cancer.
+An ended relationship left me with a lingering feeling of betrayal.
 My mother’s savings were stolen by a long-trusted aide.

 Throughout these disruptions, I dreamed continually not of Pluto, but of Persephone: beckoning me, embracing me, pacing outside my dad’s home months before he died.
 After this series of inner and outer deaths I understood why Odysseus, who had entered the underworld in dark foreboding, had referred to her as the “iron queen.”
 Only after most of the turbulence had passed did I think to connect Persephone to the astrological parallels of that time.